SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 NRR is arguably the most important metric in SaaS.
 It captures the compound effect of retention, expansion, and contraction in a single number.
 A company with 130% NRR doubles its existing revenue base approximately every 2.5 years without acquiring a single new customer.
 A company with 90% NRR loses half its existing revenue base in approximately 6.5 years.
 The difference in enterprise value between those two scenarios is staggering.

 NRR also tells you whether your product becomes more valuable to customers over time.
 High NRR means customers are finding new use cases, adding more users, and upgrading to higher tiers.
-Low NRR means the opposite — customers are either not finding enough value or finding it elsewhere.
 This makes NRR a proxy for product-market fit depth, not just breadth.

 How to improve it